In our past posts, we’ve covered two essential steps to qualify your organization for a VMC certificate:

 The short answer is to ask your legal team if your logo is registered as a trademark with a recognized trademark office.
 If you don’t have a legal team, check on the World Intellectual Property Organization’s (WIPO) website and search for your organization’s logo.
 If your organization’s logo can be found and shows as a valid and active registered trademark, it means that you have a logo that is a registered trademark in the jurisdiction indicated.

-Currently, the VMC Guidelines officially recognize seven intellectual property offices:
+Currently, the VMC Guidelines officially recognize eight intellectual property offices: